Evilazaro/contoso-arch-center/pages/building-blocks-overview.md

 permalink: /building-blocks-overview/
 ---

-# What is an Building Block?
+# What is a Building Block?

 A Building Block is an environment for hosting your workloads, preprovisioned through code.
 Watch the following video to learn more.